youssefa7med/jobs_in_data/README.md

   - Application of machine learning models to predict salary ranges or job demand based on specific skills or locations.
   - Use of regression, classification, or clustering techniques to provide deeper insights into the data.

+## Live Application

+Explore the interactive analysis and visualizations of the job market directly through the following Streamlit application: [Jobs in Data Analysis Dashboard](https://jobindata.streamlit.app/).

 ## Installation

 To replicate this analysis or explore the data further, follow these steps: